William Paul Fife: Military career

 Fife was sent to 1st Radio Squadron Mobile, Johnson Air Base, Japan during the Allied Occupation where he earned the unofficial title, "Father of USAFSS Command in the Far East".
 Part of his duties included intelligence briefings for General Douglas MacArthur.
 Russian forces were beginning to build up and the Far East Air Force needs were changing, Fife proposed airborne Communications Intelligence (COMINT) collection.
 In 1950, Fife planned and flew the first USAF Security Service reconnaissance missions from Kadena Air Base over the Sea of Japan with a wire recorder and jury-rigged receiver on an RB-29 air plane.
 As a result of these missions proved the feasibility for USAFSS airborne COMINT collection and Fife is considered the "Father of Airborne Intercept".
 He also managed to earn a first degree black belt.
 In 2006, Fife was inducted into the Air Intelligence Agency Hall of Honor.

-Fife was then sent to North Korea where he served as USAFSS 1st RSM's liaison officer to Fifth Air Force Headquarters located in Kim Il-sung's palace and stayed until the then Capt.
-Fife, ordered the evacuation of USAFSS COMINT personnel as Chinese entered the Korean War.
+Fife was then sent to North Korea where he served as USAFSS 1st RSM's liaison officer to Fifth Air Force Headquarters located in Kim Il Sung's palace and stayed until the then Capt.
+Fife, ordered the evacuation of USAFSS COMINT personnel as China entered the Korean War.
 Fife's position was the beginning of the future USAFSS Special Security Office program.
 In 1951, Fife set up USAFSS linguist team operations in Pyeongtaek with the 606th Aircraft Control and Warning Squadron.
 Fife had a great respect for the Korean operators he worked with noting they were "the best I have ever seen".

 In 1951, Fife returned to Japan until transfer to Moscow shortly after Stalin died.
 Lieutenant Colonel Fife, with his wife Ann, served as Assistant Air Attaché at the U.S. Embassy with military intelligence as a Russian expert.
 Following his time in Moscow, he spent time at The Pentagon as the Intelligence Briefing Officer for General Twining and General LeMay.
 Colonel Fife translated for President Dwight D. Eisenhower a radio transmission from a Soviet fighter pilot intercepted after shooting down a USAF C-130 ACRP (60528) over Armenia in September 1958.

-In 1962, after obtaining his Ph.D., he served as Assistant Chief of the Aerospace Medical Research Division at Brooks Air Force Base, San Antonio, Texas where he performed research essential to the space race.
+In 1962, after obtaining his Ph.D., he served as Assistant Chief of the Aerospace Medical Research Division at Brooks Air Force Base, San Antonio, Texas, where he performed research essential to the space race.
 His work was in cardiovascular responses and measurement tools critical for tests of g-force and near-vacuum survival.
 The Air Force did not have a training program in hyperbaric medicine so Fife was trained by the Navy.
 His first test dive was performed with Micky Goodwin and Robert Workman.

 Col. Fife retired from the Air Force in 1967.